-Vanishing twin syndrome is associated with multiple pregnancies which are quite common nowadays owing to the availability of assisted reproductive techniques.
+Vanishing twin syndrome is associated with multiple pregnancies, which are quite common nowadays, owing to the availability of assisted reproductive techniques.
 As discussed, it is estimated to occur at a rate of 20-30 per 100 multiple pregnancy cases.

-The complications of vanishing twin syndrome are rare for the mother and the surviving twin if it occurs early (during the first trimester of pregnancy).
+The complications of vanishing twin syndrome are rare for the mother and the surviving twin, if it occurs early (during the first trimester of pregnancy).
 However, the cause of foetal mortality may have an impact on the pregnancy outcome.

-If it occurs during the second or third trimester, the other foetus is at a higher risk of having developmental problems including cerebral palsy.
+If it occurs during the second or third trimester, the other foetus is at a higher risk of having developmental problems, including cerebral palsy.

-In cases diagnosed later (in second or third trimesters), the plan of treatment is largely based on the duration of pregnancy, developmental profile, and chorionic pattern of the living foetus.
+In cases diagnosed at a later stage (in second or third trimesters), the plan of treatment is largely based on the duration of pregnancy, developmental profile, and chorionic pattern of the living foetus.
 The twins could have either been monochorionic (shared chorionic and amniotic sac) or dichorionic (separate chorionic and amniotic sacs).
-Dichorionic twin gestations with either twin vanishing are generally safe for the other and require no intervention.
+Dichorionic twin gestations with either twin vanishing are generally safe for the other foetus, and require no intervention.
 However, the death of a monochorionic twin is an indication of urgent delivery of the other twin, provided it has attained lung maturity or crossed 32 weeks of gestation.
 The benefits of delivering the living baby should outweigh the risks of perinatal complications.
-In cases where delivery is not possible or advisable, the living foetus should be closely monitored for any intra uterine complications.
+In cases where delivery is not possible or advisable, the living foetus should be closely monitored for any intra-uterine complications.

 What Happens to the Other Baby?

 A vanishing twin detected early in the pregnancy rarely affects the other twin.
-However, if it is detected in later pregnancy, the surviving foetus has a higher risk of intrauterine growth restriction.
+However, if it is detected in later in the pregnancy, the surviving foetus has a higher risk of intrauterine growth restriction.
 Preterm labour might be a risk for the mother, besides abnormal bleeding and maternal infections.
 A few studies on vanishing twin syndrome have reported that the surviving twin might also have a higher risk of cerebral palsy after birth.

 How to Prevent Vanishing Twin Syndrome

 Vanishing twin syndrome is an unfortunate and unavoidable complication of multiple pregnancies.
-Timely diagnosis and appropriate medical care can ensure safety and well-being of the mother and the surviving twin.
+Timely diagnosis and appropriate medical care can ensure the safety and well-being of the mother and the surviving twin.